kaitosoga/ANN_MA_Kaito/README.md

-### Beyond Correlation: How the Explainability of Artificial Neural Networks Misaligns with Human Cognition:
+### Beyond Correlation: How the Explainability of Artificial Neural Networks Misaligns with Human Cognition

 Kaito Soga
 Betreuung: Lesther Zulauf